noahehall/theBookOfNoah/databases/_redis.md

             - rank the highested voted answers for each proposed question
         - gaming app scoreboards
             - gaming apps high score lists
-                - scores can be repeataed, but hte strings which contain the user details cannot
+                - scores can be repeataed, but the strings which contain the user details cannot
         - task scheduling service
             - rank the priority of tasks in a queue
         - geo hashing
             - index locations based on latitude and longtitude
                 - turns multi dimensional data into linear data
+    - hashes
+        - maps string fields to string values
+            - containers of unique fields to values
+        - user profiles
+        - user posts
+            - map user photos/posts back to asingle user
+        - multi-tenant metrics
+            - record and store product/sales metrics in a that that guarnatees solid separation between each tenant